 In her first year coaching at her alma mater in 2011, Johnson-Belcher helped UK to a then-school-record 40-win season, serving as the first base coach where UK shattered six offensive single-season records in the history-making season.
 She is also responsible for scouting, film and on-field coaching in the infield.

-In the offseason, Johnson continues to suit up for the United States National Team.
+Johnson-Belcher had an impressive playing career after her collegiate career ended as she suited up for the United States National Team a few years.
 She began her career with Team USA prior to her senior season at Kentucky.

-After emerging as one of the best collegiate players, Johnson continued her career with the United States National team in the summers of 2009 and 2010.
-Johnson suited up with the USA Futures squad in the 2010 summer and compiled an impressive 3-3 record against the world's top softball talent.
+After emerging as one of the best collegiate players, Johnson-Belcher continued her career with the United States National team in the summers of 2009 and 2010.
+Johnson-Belcher suited up with the USA Futures squad in the 2010 summer and compiled an impressive 3-3 record against the world's top softball talent.

-While at UK, Johnson spent countless hours working the Kentucky softball camps and clinics while also serving as an undergraduate volunteer assistant coach in the fall of 2009.
+While at UK, Johnson-Belcher spent countless hours working the Kentucky softball camps and clinics while also serving as an undergraduate volunteer assistant coach in the fall of 2009.

 Johnson-Belcher married in the summer of 2013 to Allen Belcher, who also works at UK Athletics as the assistant director of equipment operations.